Subaru Legacy (sixth generation): Japanese models

-This is the last Legacy model sold here.
+This is the last Legacy model sold in this location.
 The exterior body panels are now shared internationally, as opposed to the North American version having a slightly different grille and hood for the previous generation.

 Southeast Asian models

 Model available as of December 2, 2014, the sixth generation Subaru Legacy was officially launched in Southeast Asian region.
-The sixth generation Legacy debuted in the 2015 Manila International Auto Show in the Philippines.
+The sixth-generation Legacy debuted in the 2015 Manila International Auto Show in the Philippines.

 European models

-There is one engine, a 2.5i and SE and SE Premium trim levels.
+There is one engine, a 2.5-liter, and trim levels include SE and SE Premium.

 South African models

-The Subaru Legacy is available in South Africa with the 3.6l engine only.
+The Subaru Legacy is available in South Africa with the 3.6L engine only.
 There is only one derivative, the 3.6R-S ES Premium.

 Middle East model

 Australian model

-Due to the lack of right-hand-drive 7th generation Legacy production in Japan, the sixth generation was the final generation sold in Australia, with 31 sixth generation Liberty's offered up as the "Subaru Liberty Final Edition".
-These featured various upgrades including STi wheel and body components, unique numbering, upgraded infotainment system, black exterior highlights instead of chrome, and blue and black stitching instead of the usual colours.
-It was offered only in three colours - Magnetite Grey (15 units), Crystal Black (10 units) and Crystal White (6 units).
+Due to the lack of right-hand-drive 7th-generation Legacy production in Japan, the sixth generation was the final generation sold in Australia, with 31 sixth-generation Libertys offered as the "Subaru Liberty Final Edition".
+These featured various upgrades, including STi wheel and body components, unique numbering, upgraded infotainment system, black exterior highlights instead of chrome, and blue and black stitching instead of the usual colors.
+It was offered in only three colors: Magnetite Grey (15 units), Crystal Black (10 units), and Crystal White (6 units).